 VERTEX 70 (Bruker) :

 Fourier transform spectrometer (FTIR) used for routine analysis or advanced experiments.
-The VERTEX70 has a large choice of parameters.
-It can be configured to work in the 3 infrared spectral ranges: near IR (12000-4000 cm-1), middle IR (4000-400 cm-1) and far IR (400-30 cm-1).
+The VERTEX70 offers a wide choice of parameters.
+It can be configured to work in the 3 infrared spectral ranges: near IR (12000-4000 cm-1), mid IR (4000-400 cm-1) and far IR (400-30 cm-1).

 TENSOR 27 (Bruker) :

-Fourier transform spectrometer (FTIR), this instrument is used for routine analysis in the mid-infrared (400-4000 cm-1).
+Fourier Transform Spectrometer (FTIR), used for routine analysis in the mid-infrared (400-4000 cm-1).

 Preparation of samples for IR & VCD analysis

-The samples analyzed can be liquids, gels or solids.
+Samples analyzed may be liquids, gels or solids.
 We do not analyze gases.
 For measurements of solutions or gels, we have several removable cells equipped with windows covering a wide spectral range: NaCl (700-28000 cm-1), CaF2 (1200-66000 cm-1), BaF2 (900-50000 cm-1).
-Solids measurements can be performed:
+Solids measurements can be carried out :

 J815 (Jasco) :